Ussama Makdisi

-Ussama Makdisi (born 1968) is an American historian specializing in the history of the modern Middle East.
-He is a professor of history at the University of California, Berkeley, where he is also the Chancellor's Chair, May Ziadeh Chair in Palestinian and Arab Studies.
+Ussama Makdisi (born 1968) is a Palestinian American historian specializing in the history of the modern Middle East.
+He is a professor of history at the University of California, Berkeley, where he is also the Chancellor's Chair and was the May Ziadeh Chair in Palestinian and Arab Studies.

 Early life

-Ussama Makdisi was born in 1968 in Washington, D.C., and is of Palestinian Christian and Lebanese Christian descent.
-He received a B.A. degree from Wesleyan University in 1990 and his Ph.D. in history from Princeton University in 1997.
+Ussama Makdisi was born in 1968 in Washington, D.C., to professors Jean Said Makdisi and Samir Makdisi, in a family of academics.
+He is of Palestinian Christian and Lebanese Christian descent.
+He received a B.A. degree from Wesleyan University in 1990 and a Ph.D. in history from Princeton University in 1997.

 Academic career

-Makdisi's research focuses on the cultural and political history of the Middle East, with emphasis on identity, sectarianism, nationalism, and modernity.
+Makdisi's research focuses on Ottoman and Arab history, Arab–American relations, and US missionary work in the Middle East.

 In 1997, he became the inaugural Arab-American Educational Foundation Chair of Arab Studies at Rice University in Houston, Texas.
-He has also served as a visiting professor at the American University of Beirut and the School of Oriental and African Studies (SOAS) in London.
+He has also served as a visiting professor at the American University of Beirut and the School of Oriental and African Studies in London.

 From 2012 to 2013, he was a resident fellow at the Berlin Institute for Advanced Study.
 In 2018, he was awarded the Berlin Prize.

+He started a podcast, Makdisi Street, with his brothers in November 2023 to "discuss the coverage and framing of the ongoing Israeli bombardment of Gaza."

+His name, among 160 students and other faculty, was shared by UC Berkeley with the Trump administration as part of an investigation into alleged antisemitic incidents.
+He responded in an interview on NPR and another on Occupied Thoughts by Foundation for Middle East Peace, calling the investigation a crackdown on academic freedom reminiscent of McCarthyism.